godarklight/concorde/Models/ReadmeModel.txt

 The real aircraft
 =================
-The nose strakes improves the air flow over the delta wing.
+The nose strakes improves the air flow over the delta wing (A).
+The plane bulge at the top of the aft fuselage is the ADF antenna (A).

-The black strip under the wing edge is de-icing.
+The black strip under the wing edge is de-icing (A).
-The black holes below the front doors are the pressure discharge valves.
+The black holes below the front doors are the pressure discharge valves (A).

 The cockpit :
 - blue (instrument panels), white beige (walls) and black (window pillars and sills).